michal-h21/tex4ebook/README.md

 # Introduction

-`TeX4ebook` is bundle of lua scripts and `LaTeX` packages for conversion of LaTeX files to ebook formats, for example `epub`, `mobi` and `epub3`. `tex4ht` is used as conversion engine.
+`TeX4ebook` is bundle of Lua scripts and `LaTeX` packages for conversion of LaTeX files to ebook formats, for example `epub`, `mobi` and `epub3`. `tex4ht` is used as conversion engine.